-Rule 17
+Rule 17a

-The Executive Body shall have a chair and three vice-chairs elected by the representatives of the Parties present at a session.
-The term of office for a chair or vice- chair shall be two years, commencing at the end of the session at which the officer is elected, except that the first term of office for the first vice-chairs elected under these rules shall be three years.
-Officers shall be eligible for re-election for an additional term equal or less than [two][three] years but may not serve more than two consecutive terms unless the Executive Body decides otherwise.The Chair shall participate in the session in that capacity and shall not at the same time exercise the rights of a representative of a Party.
+The Executive Body shall have a Chair and [three][four Vice-chairs elected by the representatives of the Parties present at a session.
+In electing the Chair and the Vice-chairs due account shall be taken of geographical balance and gender parity, as much as possible.

+The first term of office for a Chair or Vice- chair shall be [two][three] years, commencing at the end of the session at which the officer is elected.
+Officers shall be eligible for re-election for an additional term equal or less than [two][three] years but may not serve more than two consecutive terms unless the Executive Body decides otherwise

+The Chair shall participate in the session in that capacity and shall not at the same time exercise the rights of a representative of a Party.
 The Chair or the Party concerned may designate another representative who shall be entitled to represent the Party in the session and to exercise the Party’s right to vote.

+Rule 17b

+In case an officer cannot be elected on the basis of consensus, a secret ballot vote shall take place to be organized by the secretariat.

+The voting for the election of officers can only take place in the meeting room and only representatives physically present in this room can participate.
+The officers of the session shall count the votes and report the result to the Executive Body.

+For the purposes of this rule, “Parties present and voting” means Parties physically present in the meeting room and casting an affirmative or negative vote.
+Parties abstaining from voting shall be considered as not voting.

+If in the first ballot no candidate receives a majority of the votes cast by the Parties present and voting, a second ballot restricted to the two candidates obtaining the largest number of votes shall be taken.
+If the second ballot results in a tie, the Chair assisted by the secretariat shall decide between the candidates by drawing lots.

+In the case of a tie in the first ballot among three or more candidates obtaining the largest number of votes, a second ballot shall be held.
+If a tie results among more than two candidates, the number shall be reduced to two by lot and the balloting, restricted to them, shall continue as described in paragraph 4 of this rule.

+The minutes of the meeting shall record the officers nominated, the course of the vote and the final result.

-Rule 17.Rule 18
+Rule 18

 1. In addition to exercising the powers conferred upon him or her elsewhere by these rules, the Chair shall: